 To view our current Endowments please visit Our Endowment Donors page.

 This fund allows Donors to make donations in any amount to support South Seattle College Scholarship students.
 Contributions from this Fund are grouped together; and during the next scholarship awarding period, distributed to qualified students.
-Contributions in this Fund are unrestricted, enabling the Foundation to use the donations where student need is the greatest.
+Contributions in this Fund are awarded to students in any program, where the need is greatest.

 The 13th Year Promise Scholarship was conceived at a South Seattle College Foundation Board retreat in December 2006.
 The program enrolled its first students from Cleveland High School in fall quarter, 2008.
 In 2011, Chief Sealth International High School was added, followed by Rainier Beach High School in 2014.
 West Seattle High School was added in 2018.
 These are now called our “Legacy Schools.”
 The original 13th Year Promise Scholarship program included one year of free tuition to any graduating senior, regardless of need.
 Wrap-around support services were also included: advising, peer mentorship, and tutoring, as well as a Preparedness Academy to help with the transition from high school to college.
 To ensure permanence of the 13th Year program, the Foundation successfully completed a planned five-year, $8.2 million endowment campaign in 2017 by raising $12 million.